nugseuli983/love-spouse-funscript-player/README.md

 # LoveSpouse Script Player

-A web-based player for funscript files with video synchronization and BLE toy control.
+A minimal web-based player for funscript files with video synchronization and BLE toy control.

 ## Features

-- Load and play funscript files
+- Load and play funscript files synchronized with video playback
-- Synchronize script playback with video playback
+- Control BLE toys based on funscript actions ("Shake" mode only)
-- Control BLE toys based on script actions
+- Robust client-side scheduling: device actions stay tightly synchronized with video playback, even with delays, seeks, or pauses
-- Support for multiple toy modes (shake, shock1, shock2, telescope)
+- Minimal UI: relies solely on the native HTML5 video controls
-- Video player with time display and progress bar
+- Single file input for both video and funscript (both must be selected at once)
-- Automatic matching of script and video files with the same name
+- Server only handles immediate device commands; all scheduling and sync is client-side

 ## Setup